dhanushk-offl/guro/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.
+If you discover a vulnerability, please reach out to me at **dhanushkandhan75@gmail.com**.
+Let's work together to make open source more secure and reliable for everyone!

+When reporting a vulnerability, please include:

+- A detailed description of the issue.
+- Steps to reproduce the vulnerability (if applicable).
+- Any relevant logs, screenshots, or code snippets.

+You can expect an acknowledgment of your report within 48 hours.
+We aim to provide updates on the status of your report within 7 days.
+If the vulnerability is accepted, we will collaborate to address it promptly and credit your efforts (if desired).
+If declined, we will provide a clear explanation.

+Thank you for contributing to the security and reliability of our project!